KnairdA/blog.kummerlaender.eu/source/00_content/articles/2015-02-27_using_scheme_as_a_metaphor_for_template_metaprogramming.md

 ~~~
 {:.language-cpp}

-As we can see compile time computations expressed using this approach are more or less direct mappings of their _Scheme_ equivalent if we overlook the need to explicitly declare types as well as the different syntax used for defining bindings.
+As we can see compile time computations expressed using this approach are more or less direct mappings of their _Scheme_ equivalent if we overlook the need to explicitly declare types, the different syntax used for defining bindings as well as it's immutability.

 While [TypeAsValue] started out as a direct reimplementation of my previous attempt I am happy to say that the conclusions drawn concerning the superiority of a stricly template metaprogramming based implementation held true and enabled the implementation of equivalents for large parts of the _Scheme_ list library.
 This includes actual content dependent list manipulations such as `filter`, which were impossible to implement in [ConstList], in addition to e.g. a compile time implementation of _Quick Sort_.

 ## Types as values

 The desire to express values in terms of types restricts the set of usable types to _integral types_ as only those types may be used as template parameters.
 According to the standard[^0] this includes all _integer types_ i.e. all non-floating-point types such as `bool`, `char` and `int`.
-In case of [TypeAsValue] all values are expressed as specializations of `std::integral_constant` that wrapped in template aliases to simplify their declaration.
+In case of [TypeAsValue] all values are expressed as specializations of `std::integral_constant` wrapped in template aliases to simplify their declaration.

 ~~~
 using answer = tav::Int<42>;       // std::integral_constant<int, 42>